 - 2 sprigs rosemary

-Turn the heat down to medium.
-Add in the diced onions, shallots, and carrots and cook for until the onions are translucent.
+- Turn the heat down to medium.
+Add the olive oil, then add in the diced onions and shallots; cook until the onions are translucent.
 Pour in the wine and scrape the bottom of pot to release the bits of fat from the previously cooked pancetta/bacon.
-Bring the mixture to a boil (about 2 to 3 minutes).